Talskiddy: In literature

 Daniel Defoe wrote a book about a man from Talskiddy called Dickory Cronke: The Dumb Philosopher: or, Great Britain's Wonder (1719).
 It is not clear whether Cronke was a real character, or the work of Defoe's imagination.

 A true life character who lived at Talskiddy was George Hawke.
 He spent his early life working as a wool stapler for the Allanson family.
 He was a very determined man indeed.
 He was born in St Eval Parish on 2 October 1802 at his father's farm near Bedruthan.
 Following losses in an economic recession, George decided to emigrate to Australia.
 His words were recorded in a letter at age 70 years to a nephew back in Cornwall.
 The letter was later reproduced in full in Yvonne McBurney's book, The Road to Byng.

+Cornish wrestling

+John Capell (1859-1932), from Talskiddy, was heavyweight Cornish wrestling champion of Cornwall in 1890 and 1898 and Champion of the West of England in 1890.